libplctag/libplctag.NET/README.md

 ## libplctag.NativeImport

 libplctag.NativeImport provides low-level (raw) access to the native libplctag library.
-This package does not provide an API which is friendly to application developers.
-Rather, it provides an API which handles platform and configuration issues, upon which a friendlier API can be built.
+The purpose of this package is to expose the native library API (which is written in C), and handle platform and configuration issues.

+Documentation for this API can be found [here](https://github.com/libplctag/libplctag/wiki/API).

-An example of it's usage can be found [here](https://github.com/libplctag/libplctag.NET/blob/master/src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).
+If you do wish to make use of the native library API in a .NET project, an example of it's usage can be found [here](https://github.com/libplctag/libplctag.NET/blob/master/src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).